Medlytics2023/Week1/README.md

 ## Notebooks
 * Contains Jupyter Notebook lessons where students will need to write their own code
-* Contains Jupyter Notebook Solutions (will be uploaded after lesson notebooks are completed by students)
+* Contains Jupyter Notebook solutions (will be uploaded after lesson notebooks are completed by students)

 ## Challenge Project